Physarah/skypy/README.md

 Skypy is a python package that is designed to make is easier to predict the intensity of the sky as observed from low Earth orbit.

-You will also need to download the HST calibration files (CBDS) and set the path to these in the config/general.yaml which can be found at the above link.
-Zodi XGBoost models can be accessed in the repo without the need for the CBDS.

 ## Installation

 This software has been tested in python 3.8 in macOS 10.14.6 in an anaconda environment (4.10.1)